 - Blue Cross & Blue Shield of MA (d/b/a Medex)

 - Tufts Insurance Company

 How to Enroll in a Massachusetts Medicare Supplement Plan

-Guaranteed Issue Rights: You can join Medicare Supplement plans without penalty at any time of the year in Massachusetts.
-You cannot be charged more due to your age or health status.
+You can join Medicare Supplement plans without the need for medical underwriting at any time of the year in Massachusetts.
+You cannot be denied coverage nor be charged more due to your age or health status.

 All SSDI Massachusetts Medicare beneficiaries under the age of 65, except those with end-stage renal disease, also have the same guaranteed enrollment protections.